janwilmake/blog/2017/perfect-travel.md

 date: 2017-08-05
 modified_at: 2017-08-05
 tags: [digital-nomad, travel, personal-development, habits]
+description: A framework for working and studying while traveling, exploring the three phases of settling into a new location and how to maximize productivity through cultivating a habit of change.
 ---

 # What is the perfect way to study and work on the move?